Category Archives: M2 Ultra

 Check software compatibilities

-The strongest likelihood is the Mac Studio M2 Max & M2 Ultra will have macOS Ventura on it.
+The Mac Studio M2 Max & M2 Ultra has macOS Sonoma on it.

 It should go without saying, but I’m gonna say it anyway.
 M Series has been out since November 2020.
 I think it’s crazy that any DAW or plugin should have issues or still be running on Rosetta emulation, but not everyone listens to me.
 Do your homework!